Business Card Origami

 You're in a meeting, you are getting bored.
 Business card origami will keep you awake!
 The world of origami is ever expanding: you can fold a square sheet of paper, or you can fold just about anything: candy wrappers

-, post-it sticky notes
+, sticky note paper

 , toilet paper

 , and yes - you can fold business cards too.

 There are some basic differences between origami and business cards origami.

 - Shape: many origami models start with a square sheet of paper.
 In contrast, most business cards are rectangular in shape.

 - Size: commercially available origami paper is typically 6" x 6" though they can be as small as 1" square

 or as large as 10" square.
 Professional origami artists can start with much larger sheets - as large as 13 feet x 13 feet.